An Interview with an Exhausted Redis Node

 return db.execute(PROMO_PRICING_QUERY)

-Cache Invalidation: Delete, Don't Update
+Invalidation: Delete the Key, Don't Update It

 def update_user_profile(user_id, new_data):